 Of course!
 However…

-But it’s up to us to share this information AND use it wisely.
+But it’s up to us to share and use this information wisely.

 With this activity, your students will become investigative journalists by researching a natural disaster of the 20th or 21st centuries.
-Then they’ll write a newspaper article that includes their fact-based evidence to inform ‘the public’.
+Then, they’ll write a newspaper article with their fact-based evidence to inform ‘the public.’

 This Inquiry-Based Learning Activity Is Two Exercises in One

-Use this Natural Disasters task as an assessment at the end of your Earth and Space Sciences unit or include it in your English lessons on:
+Use this Natural Disasters task as an assessment at the end of your Earth Science unit or include it in your English lessons on:

 - informative writing